-County reports 42 new COVID-19 cases, rise in hospitalizations - Albert Lea Tribune
+COVID-19 cases, hospitalizations rising in Freeborn County - Albert Lea Tribune

-Freeborn County reported 42 new COVID-19 cases and four new hospitalizations on Tuesday in the daily update from local and state health officials.
+Freeborn County reported 42 new COVID-19 cases and four new hospitalizations on Tuesday in the update from local and state health officials.

 With the new cases, the county now has 80 active cases.